-Shipping contents includes completely assembled heater, installation instructions, warranty certificate and two mounting brackets (shipped loose with-45 units).
+Shipping contents includes heater, installation instructions, warranty certificate, two mounting brackets (shipped loose), and a flue transition.
+The heater is shipped completely assembled.
 Check the unit for shipping damage.
 The receiving party should contact the last carrier immediately if any shipping damage is found.